NZMSA/2024-Phase-2/data-science/0. Resources/docs/evaluating-regression-models.md

     - Calculate and print this value, explaining what it means
 3. MAE
     - Calculate and print this value, explaining what it means
+4. SMAPE
+   - Calculate and print this value, explaining what it means
+5. MAPE
+   - Calculate and print this value, explaining what it means

 ## 1. Coefficient of determination ($R^{2}$)